561Views

 ARTIFICIAL INTELLIGENCE AND PSYCHOLOGY

 Psychology, on the other hand, studies the mind and behaviour of humans to understand their conscious and unconscious state of mind.
-Some time ago, psychology’s association was with humans helping and understanding humans, but, in recent times, the field of psychology too is exploring the realm of Artificial intelligence.
-The complexities of psychology and high-powered AI has gained force recently.
+Some time ago, psychology’s association was solely with humans helping and understanding humans, but in recent times, the field of psychology too is exploring the realm of Artificial Intelligence.
+The complexities of psychology and high-powered AI have gained force recently, especially among psychology students and young researchers in top PGDM and MBA colleges in India.

-Psychotherapy helps patients gain control of their emotions and become calmer and composed in dealing with their emotional conflicts.
+Psychotherapy helps patients gain control of their emotions and become calmer and more composed in dealing with emotional conflicts.
 It calls for one-on-one sessions for treatment.
-With Artificial intelligence coming into the picture and gaining importance with the presence of information technology in life, the introduction of specialized tools not only helps in altering but also accentuating their cognitive understanding.
-Emotions, creativity, sentiments, reasoning, cognitive ability, in itself is an array of human psychology.
+With Artificial Intelligence coming into the picture and gaining importance with the presence of information technology in daily life and student mental health, the introduction of specialized tools not only helps in altering but also accentuating their cognitive understanding.
+Emotions, creativity, sentiments, reasoning, and cognitive ability — in itself — is an array of human psychology.
+Students in business schools and psychology courses are increasingly exploring how AI can simulate emotional intelligence.
 The researchers, therefore, have a great deal to cover in this regard.

 What should AI’s capability be?

-It should be able to identify the problems and provide a sensible and most humane solution.
-Developing a solution will require an ample amount of research on the mental processes of the human species.
-Therapeutic work employs techniques to trigger a change.
-A combination of AI and Psychology will show affective areas, construct genograms, determine the degree of differentiation of self, interaction patterns, and achieve self-awareness.
-Research in AI has also increasing clinical relevance for therapeutic applications in mental health services.
-With the innovation of ‘virtual psychotherapists’ to social robots in dementia and autism care, artificial virtual and robotic agents are taking over therapeutic interventions that used to be offered by skilled professionals only.
+It should be able to identify problems and provide sensible and humane solutions.
+Developing such solutions will require an ample amount of research on the mental processes of the human species.
+Therapeutic work employs techniques to trigger change.
+A combination of AI and psychology will help identify affective areas, construct genograms, determine the degree of differentiation of self, decode interaction patterns, and ultimately foster self-awareness.
+Research in AI is also gaining clinical relevance for therapeutic applications in mental health services.

 Anjali Nair